azabirnik/demo/README.md

-# demo
+# Demo
-Demo repo for testing purposes.
+This is a demo repo.
+To use it, you need to run `setup.sh`.